 Gynostemma: A Chinese herb used similarly like ginseng but with more “yin” properties.
 In other words, energy boosting but in a balanced way.
 More info here.

-Desert-Dwelling, Life-Loving, Globe-Trotting, Food-Adoring, Yogi, Health Coach.
+Desert-Dwelling, Life-Loving, Globe-Trotting, Food-Adoring, yoga-practicing, Health Coach.
 Passionate, affirming, intuitive listener and guide for those seeking more health and happiness in their own Journey!